im-mahdi-74/deep-for-binary-pred-forex/README.md

 *   Mentioning any libraries or frameworks that are heavily used (e.g., TensorFlow, PyTorch, scikit-learn).
 *   Including information about how to run the code or contribute to the project.

-Let me know if you'd like any refinements or alternative versions of this description!